 Nevertheless, to empirically show that our decision of not ordering the dataset does not influence our results, we trained Random Forest models using the first 90\% of refactorings that have happened (ordered by time) and tested on the remaining 10\% of refactorings that happened afterwards.
 We obtained an average accuracy of 87\% among the 20 refactorings.
 The individual results per type of refactoring can be seen in our online appendix~\cite{appendix}.

+\item In RQ$_3$, when studying the generalization of our models, we observed that class-level refactoring models outperformed method- and variable-level refactorings.
+We took a harder look at our data and noticed that this phenomenon tends to happen when models are built from smaller datasets, F-Droid and Apache.
+When training our models with GitHub data (the largest dataset), the phenomenon still occurs, although with a smaller difference.
+Nevertheless, we can not offer a clear explanation on why that happens, based on the data we collected.
+There might be an unseen factor which we did not collect data and analyze.
+Future work should understand the reasons for this phenomenon.

 \end{itemize}